 Weigh out approximately 4 grams of Iodine crystals on digital scales into a 400 ml Pyrex beaker.

 Pour enough Sweet Almond Oil into the beaker containing the weighed crystals to reach the 200 ml mark.
 Beaker is placed on a combination hotplate and magnetic stirrer.
 The magnetic stir-bar to the left is dropped in the beaker and stirring is started for 2 hours on medium heat, below boiling.

-Approximately 2 hours of stirring on medium heat results in iodine crystals dissolved in sweet almond oil.
+Approximately 2 hours of stirring on low heat (150°F) results in iodine crystals dissolved in sweet almond oil.
+On my particular hotplate-stirrer, a # 3 setting).
+Use a infra-red gun to easily determine temperature.
 Note the dark rich color.
 Next, I like to place the beaker into an ultrasonic bath and sonicate for another hour for added dispersion of the iodine as seen to the right.

 The 2% iodine filled centrifuge tubes are placed in the rotor shields and spun down at 3000 rpm for 30 minutes.
 This will help remove large particulate from the solution before filtering.
 I am using a Sorvall GLC-2B table top lab centrifuge that can handle over 100 ml tubes.
 If you only have the typical smaller physician's clinical centrifuge that uses 15 ml tubes--that may work, but is more tedious to employ in spinning down larger volumes.
 After the run, the large particulate should be plastered to the bottom of the bottle allowing easy supernatant pour off.